 Brian Johnson | Minister to Students

 Brian began serving at SMBC on July 15, 2015.
 He has a Bachelor of Science degree in Health and Exercise from Wake Forest University and a Master of Divinity from Campbell University.
-He has been married to Emily for 12 years and they have a five-year-old son, Zachary, and almost year-old twins, Samuel and Evelyn.
+He has been married to Emily for 12 years and they have a five-year-old son, Zachary, and two year-old twins, Samuel and Evelyn.

 Charlotte Hibbs | Administrative Assistant to the Senior Pastor and Minister of Music and Worship Arts